XatzClient/Sigma-Deleter/README.md

 ----- Additional Help -----

-- If you got java, but jar wont open the GUI for sigma deleter, use this https://www.heise.de/software/download/jarfix/41657 If you are on linux and you have issues, figure it out yourself Nerd (or ask ItzRiotz for help as he also uses Linux)
+- If you got java, but jar wont open the GUI for sigma deleter, use this https://www.heise.de/software/download/jarfix/41657 If you are on linux and you have issues, then congrats!
+You finally have the best type of OS (only use Arch and Arch based distro's tho, they are just the best).

 # To Do
 Nothing for now, maybe you've got a suggestion?
 If so, feel free to make an issue with your suggestion.